BedreddinErkan/PassionQaAssignment/ReadMe.md

 -> With the ScreenShot Class you can add screenshot every report type.For see the ScreenShots you need to identfy path which is inside the ScreenShot Class.

+-> You can give the test flow tag inside the BuildAppRunner class.And you can execute the test case with TESTNG/CIBuild.xml.(Right Click and Run)

 -I tried to do my best.
 I hope you will like this assignment.If you have a question or anyth. please contact me.

 Thanks for giving me this opportunity.